Skip to main content

 That love doesn’t get cancelled out just because we left.

-We were blessed after years of difficulty with our two incredible children.
-And I knew again, the moment I first saw my miracle boy, red faced, partly red-haired, feisty but sensitive… I knew I was going to leave Africa again.
-Then a few years later I saw my precious girl and the truth became unavoidable.
+We were blessed, after years of difficulty, with our two incredible children.
+I knew, the moment I first saw my miracle boy, red-faced, partly red-haired, feisty but sensitive… I knew, right then, that I was going to leave Africa again.
+Then, a few years later, I saw my precious girl, and the truth became unavoidable.
 We could not stay.
 I had to protect them.
 I had to give them a better future, no matter the cost to our own lives.

 South Africa is Her.
 She lives in me.
 She is in my thoughts more often than I wish she would be.